-c) Training Courses for Scheme Members & Employers
+b) Training Courses for Scheme Members& Employers

-During the year the following training courses and presentations were delivered as follows:-
+During the year the following training courses and presentations were delivered:

-• Scheme information was presented at 18 Pre retirement courses.
+- Scheme information was presented at 16 pre retirement courses. - A number of promotional events were attended at the request of the employer.
+Scheme information was available and the team delivered presentations and responded to general member enquiries relating to the membership of the pension scheme. - At the request of employers 4 bespoke training events were delivered and a further 4 academy training visits were undertaken. - Each year, following the issue of Annual benefit statements, a series of 'pension surgeries' are arranged at locations throughout the county.
+This year 11 events took place with over 500 members attending. - Financial planning "drop in" sessions were held at 7 locations within Lancashire to support the auto enrolment campaign and promote the scheme to non members.
+Over 100 individuals attended.

-- A number of promotional events were attended at the request of the employer.
-Scheme information was available and the team delivered presentations and responded to general member enquiries relating to the membership of the pension scheme. - At the request of employers 5 bespoke training events were delivered and a further 13 academy training visits were undertaken. - Each year, following the issue of Annual benefit statements, a series of 'pension surgeries' are arranged at locations throughout the County.
-This year 14 events took place with over 650 members attending d) Communication with Scheme Members e) Annual Practitioner Conference f) Directors Briefing
+c) Communication with Scheme Members